 Postpartum follow-up care offers a chance to influence maternal and child health for vulnerable populations.
 Yet staff and researchers at Mount Sinai Hospital found that a sample of Medicaid-covered women—most of them Hispanic or Black—received timely postpartum care only 58% of the time compared with national figures that suggest a rate of 80% to 90% for low-risk white, commercially insured women.
 The rate was even lower among mothers on Medicaid with hypertension (46%) or diabetes (50%).
-Mount Sinai is implementing a program to increase postpartum visits and improve health outcomes among Medicaid-insured women.
+Mount Sinai worked to implement a program to increase postpartum visits and improve health outcomes among Medicaid-insured women.

 - Icahn School of Medicine at Mount Sinai; New York Academy of Medicine (Investigators)